The Monterey Company has created thousands of lapel pins for animal rights groups, groomers, breeders, pet shop owners and animal lovers everywhere.

 One day, Pumpkin and Turkitten walked right into the office.
 They were skittish at first, staying near the doorway, but later on, they made their way upstairs.
 (However, they never seem to visit on days that Paloma is there.)
 One of the staff members brought in kibble and said, “They must get tired of all that steak and lobster from next door.”
 Now, Turkitten and Pumpkin have toys lying all over the office, sleep on the chairs and leap up on desks to have their stomachs rubbed.

-The atmosphere at The Monterey Company is professional, but relaxed enough to allow the cats to feel at home.
-They’ve also serve as an inspiration.
+The atmosphere at The Monterey Company is professional but relaxed enough to allow the cats to feel at home.
+They’ve also served as an inspiration.
 One salesperson took a photograph of them and the image instantly became a printed pin.

 For more than a decade, The Monterey Company has created thousands of lapel pins for animal rights groups, groomers, breeders, pet shop owners and animal lovers everywhere.
 Many of them use the lapel pins to create awareness, promote volunteerism and raise funds.